FOX MEADOW SCHOOL

 Protecting Instructional Time

 The time each teacher spends with his/her class is valuable and necessary for learning.
 Interruptions to that time limit the amount of and quality of instruction that can be provided to the group.
 Messages for teachers or students should be communicated through the office.
-Late or forgotten lunches, homework, notes, etc. should be dropped off with office staff who will see that the student receives it.
 Each teacher will establish at open house the preferred means of communicating with the teacher.

 To minimize classroom disruptions and maximize instructional time, parents are not permitted to visit the classroom during school hours.
 Please send your child's teacher an email to share any questions or concerns.

 Telephones in the school office are reserved for official business and emergency child/parent, parent/child calls.
 Students are not permitted to make calls from the office except in emergencies.
 Social arrangements should be made beforehand.
 Please review this procedure with your child.
-Help him/her develop responsibility.
-Give all written messages to your child before he/she leaves for school in the morning.
-In that way classroom learning activities are not disrupted unnecessarily.
+Classroom learning activities are not disrupted unnecessarily.

 Items Forgotten at Home